librespeed/speedtest-android/doc.md

 __Important__: This app DOES NOT handle HTTP redirects (3xx codes)!

 ### Telemetry and results sharing
 If you want to enable telemetry and results sharing, edit TelemetryConfig.json.
-Here you need to add the information about your telemetry server (HTML5 Speedtest frontend server).
+Here you need to add the information about your telemetry server (LibreSpeed frontend server).
 This feature is disabled by default.

 * Follow this syntax:
 ```json